atmaivancevic/structuralVariantResources/README.md

 #### Combination methods:

 Some tools use a combination of different strategies to find SVs.
-Here are some examples collated from recent reviews, e.g.
+Here are some examples collated from recent reviews, e.g.:

 Detection of Genomic Structural Variants from Next-Generation Sequencing Data.
 [Tattini et al 2015, Front Bioeng Biotechnol](https://www.frontiersin.org/articles/10.3389/fbioe.2015.00092/full).